 travel computer (flash drive? power cord/adapter(s)? network cable(s)?)

 Rather avoid Windows altogether?
 The more technically adventurous might consider taking along their own private operating systems.
-Linux is particularly well-suited to arbitrary hardware platforms, and offers other advantages to the roving computerphile; liveusb-creator is but one application for building executable Linux installations on flash drives.
+Linux is particularly well-suited to arbitrary hardware platforms, and offers other advantages to the roving computerphile; UNetbootin is but one application for building executable Linux installations on flash drives.
 But be forewarned; not all computers have BIOS components that lend themselves to booting from a USB device!

-Flash drives are also excellent for transferring files between computers, and backing up files (including copies of important documents, though I don't recommend this as the primary means of such backup — storage devices can be lost/stolen/damaged just as easily as the original documents).
+Flash drives are also ideal for transferring files between computers, and backing up files (including copies of important documents, though I don't recommend this as the primary means of such backup — tiny storage devices can be lost/stolen/damaged just as easily as the original documents).
 If you do store personal information on your flash drive, it would be prudent to do so in an encrypted format: that way, should the drive disappear, you needn't worry about the loss of your data.
-For experienced computer users, the best solution for this is an open source program called TrueCrypt; for the more timid, the equally free Rohos Mini-Drive is a good (albeit Windows®-only) alternative.
+For experienced computer users, the best solution for this is an open source program called VeraCrypt; for the more timid, the equally free Rohos Mini-Drive is a good (albeit Windows®-only) alternative.

 Be careful: some flash drives have built-in "features" that automatically load software onto the host computer.
 If you do need specific features (such as encryption), it's much better to use software that will function directly from the flash drive.

 If you're already carrying digital camera memory cards, these can be used in place of flash drive devices.
 If your computer doesn't accept them directly, an inexpensive USB adapter will let them connect to a USB port.